Terry Mills (basketball)

-Terry Richard Mills (born December 21, 1967) is an American former professional basketball player who played as a power forward.
-He was a member of the Michigan Wolverines' 1989 National Collegiate Athletic Association (NCAA) Men's Division I Basketball Championship winning team before playing over a decade in the National Basketball Association (NBA).
+Terry Richard Mills (born December 21, 1967) is an American former professional basketball player who played in the National Basketball Association (NBA) as a power forward.
+He was a member of the Michigan Wolverines' 1989 National Collegiate Athletic Association (NCAA) Men's Division I Basketball Championship winning team before playing over a decade in the NBA.

 College career

 After a standout career at Romulus High School, Mills was named 1986 Mr. Basketball of Michigan.

 Mills attended the University of Michigan where he helped the Wolverines win the 1989 NCAA Men's Division I Basketball Championship.

 In January 2009, Mills participated in the 20th anniversary celebration of the 1989 National Championship team.
 He had recently completed his degree from Michigan and was looking to break into the coaching profession.

 PAOK

 In 1990 summer, Mills signed a professional contract with P.A.O.K.
 BC.
 After several friendly games which included a home game against Maccabi Tel Aviv B.C., Mills left the club.
 The reason was an argument with Kostas Politis, during a training in Spain.